SindhujaSankararaman/Sport-Sales-and-Customer-Analysis-Dashboard-using-Tableau/README.md

-In this project , I leveraged SQL for data querying, Excel data cleaning, and Tableau for advanced data visualization.
-The goal is to empower organizations within the sports industry to uncover actionable insights, identify trends, and make informed decisions.
+In this project , I leveraged SQL for data querying, Excel for data cleaning, and Tableau for advanced data visualization.The primary objective of this project is to provide businesses within the sports industry with the actionable insights, enabling them to customize their strategies for diverse locations.The ultimate aim is to elevate overall performance and sustain a competitive edge in a dynamic market environment.
-The project aims to enhance the overall data utilization process, ensuring that businesses can derive maximum value from their data assets and maintain a competitive edge in a dynamic market.

 I have deep delved into the data to answer the following business questions: